rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 Before you can establish trust, you need to get the CA certificate.
 Typically, this would require a request to the organization's security officer to have them send you the certificate.
 It's also often found publicly if your organization does secure transactions.

-Another option is to interogate the secure ldap endpoint with openssl.
+Another option is to interrogate the secure ldap endpoint with openssl.
 The example below shows a connection to paypal.com on port 443.
 The first certificate is the machine and that last is the CA.  Pick the last certificate.

 *note* that for Active Directory, the host would be the Active Directory server and port 686.
 *note* Certificates are PEM encoded and start with -----BEGIN CERTIFICATE----- end with -----END CERTIFICATE----- inclusive.